jni/affinder/transform.md

 ## Scipy

-`scipy.ndimage.affine_transform()` transforms from the reference image to the moving image, therefore we should use the inverese matrix from our affinder output.
+`scipy.ndimage.affine_transform()` expects a matrix that transforms from the **reference** image to the **moving** image, therefore we should use the inverse matrix from our affinder output.
 That's because when you want to create a new image, you need to find a value for every target pixel, so you want to go from every new pixel coordinate to the place it came from in the image you're transforming.

 ```python
 tfd_ndi = ndi.affine_transform(image1, np.linalg.inv(mat))